How to Get Medical Courier Contracts

 Can I have multiple medical courier contracts at the same time?

-Yes — and you should.
-Most independent medical couriers run 2–4 contracts simultaneously, stacking morning and afternoon routes.
-This is how you build a full-time income.
+Absolutely, and that's the whole point.
+Most independent couriers we know run 2-4 contracts at the same time, combining morning and afternoon routes.
+A single contract rarely fills a whole day, so stacking them is how you build a full-time income.

 What insurance do I need for medical courier contracts?

-At minimum: commercial auto insurance ($1M CSL) and general liability insurance ($1M per occurrence).
-Some contracts also require cargo/inland marine insurance and workers' compensation if you have employees.
+At minimum you need commercial auto insurance ($1M CSL) and general liability insurance ($1M per occurrence).
+Some contracts will also ask for cargo/inland marine insurance and workers' compensation if you have employees or subcontractors working under you.

 What's the difference between a medical courier contract and a regular courier contract?